-Unlike conventional smart contracts that require some experience and specialised knowledge to be developed, the programming of Neo smart contracts is much easier as it works with existing computer programming languages.
+Unlike conventional smart contracts that require some experience and specialized knowledge to be developed, the programming of Neo smart contracts is much easier as it works with existing computer programming languages.

 Chainlink may use smart contracts, but it is different from Neo.
 Both Neo and Chainlink serve different purposes, and Chainlink is also not a blockchain but a network consisting of oracles.

 What are the differences between Chainlink and NFTs?

 A Nonfungible token (NFTs) is a digital asset that has unique value, with no two NFTs holding the same characteristics or value as another.
 Chainlink, on the other hand, is fungible, which means that one LINK has the same value and characteristics as another LINK.